Published • Last updated

 That sounds lovely until you actually need to choose one.

 The truth is that the best AI friend app for iPhone in 2026 depends on what you mean by friend.
-Do you want a single companion who knows your life?
+Do you want a single AI bestie who knows your life?
 A character playground?
 A wellness coach?
-A voice you can send photos and voice notes to when typing feels like effort?
+A place for venting, outfit checks, or help figuring out what to text back?

 Those are not the same product.
 They only look the same in screenshots.